ProvableHQ/leo/documentation/cli/abi.md

 { ... dep_two ABI ... }
 ```

 Pass `--output <DIR>` to write each ABI as a separate file under that directory instead.
-The directory is created if missing; existing files are overwritten.
+The directory is created if missing.
+Existing files are overwritten.

 ```bash
 leo abi credits.aleo --output ./abis